ThexXTURBOXx/Raspberry-Pi-DRAM-PUF/README.md

      ```shell
      ./SerialReader -s /dev/ttyS0 -g gpiochip0 -b 115200 -r 2 -t 5 -m 10 -o dump -p 0 -p 0 -p 0 -p C3 -p C38 -p 00000000 -p 0 -p 0 -p 120
      ```
+ - To use the program with Java via JNI, set `COMPILE_JNI` to `1` within `CMakeLists.txt`, re-build the program (it should build an additional library) and run `sudo cp libSerialReader.so /usr/lib` to install it into the proper path.
  - Raspberry Pis usually have two GPIO chips: `gpiochip0` is the main one (the one which is connected to the main GPIO pin header) and `gpiochip1` is a secondary one which I don't know yet where it is on the Pi hardware itself.
  - You can use the programs in the `JavaPrograms` folder (old versions of DRAM-PUF-CLI) to examine existing DRAM dumps.
 Usages:
    - `java RaspPi [DRAM Dump-Files...]`: Shows general information about the given files, like Jaccard Index, Hamming Distance etc. If no file is given, it takes every file in the current folder with the extension `.bin` as dump files.